hdShang/arxiv-daily/docs/cs-GR/2025-11-19/papers/251115398v1-one-algebra-for-all-geometric-algebra-methods-for-neurosymbolic-xr-s.md

 ---
 layout: default
-title: One algebra for all : Geometric Algebra methods for neurosymbolic XR scene authoring, animation and neural rendering
+title: "One algebra for all : Geometric Algebra methods for neurosymbolic XR scene authoring, animation and neural rendering"
 ---

 # One algebra for all : Geometric Algebra methods for neurosymbolic XR scene authoring, animation and neural rendering